aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/other-compression-techniques/entries-with-different-passwords/_index.md

 ## Frequently Asked Questions

-### Q1: Is Aspose.Zip for .NET compatible with all versions of .NET?
+**Q1: Is Aspose.Zip for .NET compatible with all versions of .NET?**

-A1: Yes, Aspose.Zip for .NET is designed to seamlessly integrate with all versions of the .NET framework.
+A1: Yes, Aspose.Zip for .NET integrates seamlessly with .NET Framework 4.5+, .NET Core 3.1+, and .NET 5/6/7.

-### Q2: Can I use Aspose.Zip for .NET in my commercial projects?
+**Q2: Can I use Aspose.Zip for .NET in my commercial projects?**

-A2: Absolutely!
-Aspose.Zip for .NET offers commercial licenses, and you can find more information on how to purchase [here](https://purchase.aspose.com/buy).
+A2: Absolutely.
+A commercial license removes all trial limitations and grants you full redistribution rights.
+Purchase details are available [here](https://purchase.aspose.com/buy).

-### Q3: Is there a free trial available?
+**Q3: Is there a free trial available?**

-A3: Yes, you can explore the features of Aspose.Zip for .NET with a free trial.
+A3: Yes, you can explore the full feature set with a time‑limited free trial.
 Get started [here](https://releases.aspose.com/).

-### Q4: How can I get support for Aspose.Zip for .NET?
+**Q4: How can I get support for Aspose.Zip for .NET?**

-A4: For any queries or assistance, visit the [Aspose.Zip Forum](https://forum.aspose.com/c/zip/37).
+A4: For technical assistance, visit the official [Aspose.Zip Forum](https://forum.aspose.com/c/zip/37) where staff and community members respond quickly.

-### Q5: Can I use Aspose.Zip for .NET without a permanent license?
+**Q5: Do I need a permanent license for short‑term projects?**

-A5: Yes, you can obtain a temporary license for your short‑term needs.
-Find more details [here](https://purchase.aspose.com/temporary-license/).
+A5: You can obtain a temporary license that covers up to 30 days of use, perfect for proofs‑of‑concept.
+Details are provided [here](https://purchase.aspose.com/temporary-license/).

 ## Conclusion